LOA PRESS RELEASE, June 2010

 With this leadership, the leader enhances the motivation, morale and performance of his followers through a variety of mechanisms.
 These include connecting the follower's sense of identity and self to the mission and the collective identity of the organization; being a role model for followers that inspires them; challenging followers to take greater ownership for their work, and understanding the strengths and weaknesses of followers, so the leader can align followers with tasks that optimizes their performance.

-'us and them' games are used to bond followers to the leader.
+This is in contrast with pseudo-transformational leadership, where, for example, in-group/out-group 'us and them' games are used to bond followers to the leader.

 CHANGE AGENTS: Research on champions or change agents typically examines the behaviors, attributes, and motivations of the individual leading the organizational change.
 As such, “championing” is understood as a near heroic venture by those with a near innate ability and expressed interest in such work.
 However, change leaders generally rely on the support of a team of employees and consultants.